From the Provence of the Popes to the Luberon – Self-guided

 Day 7

-Free day or loop via Braguelone, Les Mangles, Petit-Canal Les Mangles, Petit-Canal, Richeplaine (56 to 76 km).
+A rest day or a loop via Braguelone, Les Mangles, Petit-Canal, Les Mangles, Petit-Canal, and Richeplaine (56–76 km).

 Day 8